Barron429/JM-for-Ego-network-segmentation/README.md

 - munkres
 - scikit-learn

-## The datasets are publicly available at:
+## The dataset is publicly available at:

 https://projects.csail.mit.edu/dnd/DBLP/

 ## Data information

 For DBLP, we created 5 sequences (ego_list_1.pkl...ego_list_5.pkl). \
-Each sequence has a ground truth (label_1.txt...label_5.txt) \
+Each sequence has a ground truth (label_1.txt...label_5.txt)
-We also include the raw data (temporal graphs) from which we constructed the ego-network sequences.

 ## How to run segmeatation algorithms